 Tip# 0: You Should Take Notes

-If you find a technical blogging term which you do not understand please click here to see A-Z vocabulary of blogging by Ruth.
+If you find a technical blogging term which you do not understand please click here to see A-Z vocabulary of blogging by Gretchen.
 You should really open it in another tab right now.
 This is going to be very heavy and hardcore blogging information, so you should start noting it down somewhere and maybe bookmark this page for later when you want to come back to it for a revision course.
 Bookmark and grab a notebook Now!

 Tip # 1: Your blog is not your journal/diary